Backpacking in India – Here’s what you need to know!

 India is a food haven for vegetarian and has a few interesting options for meat eaters too.
 The meal costs in India are ridiculously low and a budget of USD 15 should be enough for all meals.
 For more infos on costs of travelling in India here.

 Two weeks in India is ample time to explore one region well.
 On a fast paced trip you could see a little more.
 In North India you could explore Delhi, Rajasthan and Agra (Taj Mahal).
 This is probably the most popular tourist circuit in the country.
 Start off in the capital, followed by a visit to the Taj Mahal and the culturally rich cities of Rajasthan.

 North India is also home to places of spiritual importance.
-You could start this route in Delhi and visit Amritsar which is home to The Golden Temple.
+You could start this route in Delhi and visit Amritsar which is home to the Golden Temple.
 The Golden Temple is the most important site of worship in Sikhism.
-You can them make your way north to Dharamshala which is home to the Dalai Lama and the in-exile Tibetan government.
+You can then make your way north to Dharamshala which is home to the Dalai Lama and the in-exile Tibetan government.
 From Dharamshala travel to Rishikesh, the Yoga capital of the world and home to a lot of adventurous activities like river-rafting and bungee jumping.

 Kerala is one of the most visited states in South India blessed with hill-stations amidst tea plantations, waterfalls, national parks and the backwaters.
 You can take the state bus/trains in Kerala to travel and most places have enough budget accommodation options.
 There aren’t many hostels but low priced homestays make up for it.
 Tamil Nadu, their neighbouring state has great Tempel complexes and colonial cities.
 Click here for a detailed list of options on traveling for two weeks in South India.